ooni/spec/test-specs/ts-013-meek_fronted_requests.md

 * The received responses

-* If the meek request is blocked
+* If the meek server is blocked or unreachable

 ## Semantics

-censored:
+success:
-	**boolean** indicates if an HTTP GET response to the meek server is successfull
+	**boolean** indicates if an HTTPS GET response to the meek server is successfull

 ## Possible conclusions